bucksnort2/PyC2ord/README.md

-# DiscordC2
+# PyC2ord
-Bot to use Discord as a C2 for Red Team
+Python Bot to use Discord as a C2 for Red Team

 # bot.py
 This is the first iteration of the bot I built.
 On the victim machine, you will need to download the discord.py library before running this bot.